What Is the Meaning of Galatians 2:20? Crucified With Christ?

 The book of Proverbs puts it this way: “There is a way [the way of the self] that seems right to a man, but its end is the way of death” (Proverbs 14:12).

-Having the heartfelt attitude of “Lord, what do You want me to do?” is necessary before we can get to the point of truly saying, “It is no longer I who live.”
+The heartfelt attitude of “Lord, what do You want me to do?” goes hand in hand with the acknowledgment that “it is no longer I who live.”

 “But Christ lives in me”

 When Jesus walked the earth as a flesh-and-blood human being, He lived with His followers.
-But shortly before His death, He prophesied of a time when He would no longer live with them, but within them through the power of the Holy Spirit (John 14:16-18).
+But shortly before His death, He prophesied of a time when He would no longer live with them, but within them through the Holy Spirit (John 13:33; 14:16-18).

 Just as Christ lived in Paul, so Christ lives in every one of His true followers (1 John 3:24).